orbit-love/orbit-model/README.md

 💡 There needs to be enough Orbit 0 - Team members to support and mentor the number of Ambassadors.

-Your mileage will vary, and for that reason it's important to play with the constants.
-The ratio between different levels can be different too.

 ## Activities by level

 Having a list of activities organized by orbit level makes it easy to find opportunities to offer to each member.
 Here's an example: